 “And if you are in doubt as to that which We have revealed to Our servant, then produce a chapter like it and call on your witnesses besides Allah if you are truthful.”
 (Quran 2:23)

 The people that rejected Prophet Muhammad (peace be upon him) failed this challenge, even though they were extremely eloquent in the language of the Qur’an.
 This challenge remains unanswered to this very day.
-The Quran is a book which provides the human being the spiritual and intellectual nourishment he/she craves.
+The Quran is a book that provides the human being with the spiritual and intellectual nourishment he/she craves.

 No Contradictions: When people write, they are bound to make mistakes such as spelling and grammar, contradictory statements, incorrect facts, the omission of information, and other various errors.
 Allah says:

-The Qur’an has no contradictions whatsoever – be it in scientific explanations of the water cycle, embryology, geology, and cosmology; historical facts and events; or prophecies.
+The Quran has no contradictions whatsoever – be it in scientific explanations of the water cycle, embryology, geology, and cosmology; historical facts and events; or prophecies.

 Couldn’t Muhammad have authored it?: The Prophet Muhammad (peace be upon him) was known in history to be illiterate; he could not read nor write.
 He was not educated in any field that could account for neither the scientific and historical accuracy nor the literary beauty of this magnificent Book.
 The precision of historical recounts of previous peoples and civilizations mentioned in the Qur’an is also too great to be authored by any man.